4-krishna/ODM/README.md

-# Online Duty Management System
+# On Duty Management System

 A web-based application for creating and managing duty sheets, allowing users to sign up for time slots and administrators to manage entries.